 The camera is complicit with Jerry's crime, up to point, following his eyes as he looks on the chaos he initiated.
 He is playing the role of the witness, and the camera lets him up until the last seconds when the image catches up with the voice.
 At that moment camera and fiction part ways and he is caught in the lie.
 As Deleuze summarizes Pasolini: “A character acts on the screen, and is assumed to see the world in a certain way.
 But simultaneously the camera sees him, and sees his world, from another point of view which thinks, reflects and transforms the viewpoint of the character.”
 The framing of the lie is slight, subtle even, especially when compared to the scene which proceeds it in which Jerry's lies and deceptions are framed by the perspective of a cruel and indifferent god.

 One of the most interesting things about Fargo is that all of its lies and deceptions are presented without a corresponding truth; we never learn why Jerry needs to run this scam, or why he needs so much money.
-Is the kidnapping ransom an attempt to cover for the scam involving car loans, or are both part of some larger debt?
+Is the kidnapping ransom an attempt to cover for the scam involving car loans, or are both part of some larger attempt to collect as much money as possible.
 This is never resolved.
 It is the sheer emptiness of Jerry's motivation, an emptiness combined with his mild mannered appearance, and callous lack of concern for the lives of others, that makes him terrifying.
 There is no drive, no desire, just an attempt to keep the different lies, the different, schemes afloat that drives Jerry.
 (Bloom as villain).
 Some of these schemes, the parking lot deal, for example, are legal, even lucrative, while the others cross the lines from embezzling to kidnapping.
 To quote Deleuze on the powers of the false: "The power of the false exist only from the perspective of a series of powers, always referring to each other and passing into one another."
 Jerry Lundegaard is positioned both at the center of a series of formal conditions of the false, the title card, his lies within the narrative, and the deception of the camera, as well as a series of interlocking schemes and lies.
 Thus, to be Deleuzian about the film, one could say that its subtle lasting power maybe the way that it puts the fictions of financial speculation, real estate and financing, in synch with those of cinema, both its formal conditions and its overarching myth.

 It is worth noting, at least parenthetically, that the odd follow up to Fargo, Kumiko, The Treasure Hunter, is based on a true story.
 Or, more to the point, it is based on the fiction constructed to make sense of a true story.
 It is simultaneously truer than Fargo, actually based on true events, albeit distorted, and a testament to the "power of the false," to a reality always already mediated by fictions.